easybuilders/easybuild/docs/Hooks.rst

 Hooks
 =====

-Since EasyBuild v3.5.0, support is available for implementing *hooks* that can be used to customise the behaviour of EasyBuild according to site policies if needed, without having to change the EasyBuild framework or the existing easyblocks.
+Since v3.5.0, EasyBuild supports *hooks* that can be used to customise the behaviour of EasyBuild according to site policies if needed, without having to change the EasyBuild framework or the existing easyblocks.